microsoft/BCTech/samples/AppInsights/faq-for-bots.md

 # How can I analyze Extension Lifecycle (Compile an extension, Synchronize an extension, Publish an extension, Install an extension, Update an extension, Uninstall an extension, Unpublish an extension)?
 Extension lifecycle telemetry gathers data about the success or failure of the following extension-related operations:
-Compiling an extension
+* Compiling an extension
-Synchronizing an extension
+* Synchronizing an extension
-Publishing an extension
+* Publishing an extension
-Installing an extension
+* Installing an extension
-Updating an extension
+* Updating an extension
-Uninstalling an extension
+* Uninstalling an extension
-Unpublishing an extension
+* Unpublishing an extension

-Failed operations result in a trace log entry that includes a reason for the failure.

 Read more here: [Extension Lifecycle Signal documentation](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/administration/telemetry-extension-lifecycle-trace)